xinutec/xinutec.github.io/content/irc/connect/weechat.md

 	/server add xinutec irc.xinutec.net/6697 -ssl

-You will need to reduce the minimum key size for Diffie-Hellman key exchange because our DH-parameters are only 1024 bits at the moment.

-	/set irc.server.xinutec.ssl_dhkey_size 1024

 There are more flags than `-ssl`, most importantly also `-autoconnect`.
 See `/help server` for more information.